Best Italian street food

 What to look for and where to find the best Italian street food

-Every Italian region has its own street food specialties.
+Every Italian region has its own street food specialties along with the all Italian caldarroste.
 Here’s a list of What to look for and where to find the best Italian street food.

 The local Slow Food movement assisted by Vittorio Castellani aka Chef Kumalé has arranged a programme of workshops, tastings and talks on international and Italian street food making it possible to sample a lot of regional and international specialities.
 Between the food stalls there will be theater and musical performances as well as white night admissions to Cesena’s museums and sights.
 It’ll be a blast.